zepgram/module-multi-threading/README.md

 - `progress`: Show progress bar while executing command

 ### How it works
-The `thread:processor` command creates a new child process using the `pcntl_fork()` function, which is a system call that creates a child process, allowing the parent process to continue executing.
+The `thread:processor` command creates a dedicated child process to execute existing command line.
 The child process runs the command specified by the user, while the parent process monitors the child process and can act accordingly.
+You can define iterations and execute the same command multiple times with a dedicated child foreach execution.

 The `ForkedSearchResultProcessor`,`ForkedCollectionProcessor` and `ForkedArrayProcessor` classes use a similar approach to process a search criteria or a collection.
 The process is divided